Danigan1/System-Admin-Homelab/README.md

 <br>

-## Creating a user account in Active Directory through powershell
+## PS Script for creating a user account in Active Directory

 This showcases a small powershell command that I put together to create one user within Active Directory **Users and computers**